 You’ll require some information on hand for security questions, such as your personal details and National Insurance number.

-If you want to submit the self assessment tax return online, you will need to set up a government gateway account.
+To submit the self assessment tax return online, you must set up a government gateway account.

 You can set up your government gateway account by following the letter’s instructions containing your UTR number.

-Once you have set-up the account, you will get the activation code in the mail, that will complete the set-up of the gateway account.
+Once you have set up the account, you will get the activation code in the mail, which will complete the set-up of the gateway account.

-Step 3: Make sure that you have correct information gathered
+Step 3: Make sure that you have the correct information gathered

 Prior to starting out, you will need to make sure you have the following information on hand:

 - National Insurance number